IlKaiser/IoT_Group-Project/evaluation/README.md

 As we can see, for the experiment we used the **Saclay** frontend, where we reserved **one M3-node** (**M3-10**) as a node for our **application**.

-Finally, we tested all three modalities together by simulating the switch from one to another, so we created one last experiment, for a total **4** experiments.
+Finally, we tested all three modalities together by simulating the switch from one to another, so we created one last experiment, for a total of **4** experiments.
 All experiments lasted **30 minutes**.

 ## High mode
 Below we show the results for the **high mode**, also with a zoomed view: